Johnsoncpk/DiscordBot/README.md

 # DiscordBot

-A bot then can play music, and crypto price query in Discord
+A bot thet can play music, and crypto price query in Discord